Time–temperature superposition: Shift factor using Arrhenius law

+where $E_a$ is the activation energy, $R$ is the universal gas constant, $T_g$ is both the glass transition temperature and the reference temperature in kelvin (however, it is possible to use another reference below $T_g$ as well), and the temperature in kelvin.

 Limitations

 For the superposition principle to apply, the sample must be homogeneous, isotropic and amorphous.
 The material must be linear viscoelastic under the deformations of interest, i.e., the deformation must be expressed as a linear function of the stress by applying very small strains, e.g. 0.01%.

 To apply the WLF relationship, such a sample should be sought in the approximate temperature range [Tg, Tg + 100 °C], where α-transitions are observed (relaxation).
 The study to determine aT and the coefficients C1 and C2 requires extensive dynamic testing at a number of scanning frequencies and temperature, which represents at least a hundred measurement points.